Buddy Bregman: Biography

 After returning to the United States, Bregman worked as a producer and director on television programs.

 In late 2004, Bregman was tasked with arranging and conducting a 16-track vocal album of old and newer pop/jazz standards.
 It features an 18-piece big band of West Coast sidemen Hubert Laws, Ricky Woodard, Charles Owens, George Bohannon, Bobby Rodriguez, Patrice Rushen, Roberto Miranda, and others.
 These sessions were recorded over two days in May 2006 at the Quincy Jones / Michael Jackson designed signature studio, 'D', at Westlake Recording Studios, with the UCLA's and CJO's Charley Harrison serving as MD.
 The album was conceived and self-produced by actor and amateur baritone, Tom Mark.
 Vocals were recorded by Mark at Westlake Recording Studios in May and November 2006.
 Bregman also recorded 'scratch' vocals against each and every one of his own session-tracks during studio downtime at Westlake.

+Personal life and death

+Bregman and actress Gloria Haley obtained a mutual-consent divorce in Juarez, Mexico, in 1957.
+Their divorce in a court in Los Angeles became final on August 29, 1958.
+In 1959 Bregman was engaged to singer Anna Maria Alberghetti, for whom he arranged music.
+Her mother opposed their plans to marry.
 Bregman was married to actress Suzanne Lloyd from 1961 to 1988; the couple had a daughter, Tracey E. Bregman, an actress on television soap operas.
 On January 8, 2017, she confirmed that Bregman had died from complications of Alzheimer's disease, which he had suffered from for many years.